 A special tournament was held for Kickstarter backers on October 25, 2014.
 Players were able to participate in a 6-round asynchronous Swiss Forgemaster constructed tournament that rewarded players with a Legendary chest in addition to varying amounts of Gold based on performance.

 November 11, 2014 saw sweeping changes come to SolForge.
 In addition to the 60-card release of Set 4, "Imprisoned Heralds", numerous adjustments were made to the tournament entry and reward structures, Casual Draft and Elite Tournaments were added, the remaining Set 1 Commons, Rares, and Heroics were removed from draft, and the new card sharing system was introduced.
-Various bug fixes, balance tweaks, and quality-of-life improvements also made in including a multi-forging tool for converting large portions of a player's excess cards into Silver and separate lists for friends and players played.
+Various bug fixes, balance tweaks, and quality-of-life improvements also made it in, including a multi-forging tool for converting large portions of a player's excess cards into Silver and separate lists for friends and players played.
 Perhaps most importantly, adjustments were made to allow card updates to happen server-side, freeing the developers to quickly deploy fixes to individual cards without having to submit an entirely new version of the game.

 Set 1 "Alpha" - Released August 13, 2013; 184 cards